 Although you can also use your Apple Watch as a viewfinder for the stock camera app, this brings a lot more functionality within one single app and we're looking forward to what Camera Plus are planning for the Apple Watch in the future.

 The Apple Watch CARROT app makes heavy use of colour instead of graphics to tell you about the weather for the next hour, which creates a simple but informative UI.
-For example, if it's raining/going to start raining soon, the text will be blue but if it's sunny, the text will be yellow.
+For example, the text will be blue if it's raining/going to start raining soon, or yellow if it's sunny.

 Citymapper is no doubt one of the best public transport apps available for iOS and Android - if it's supported in your city (London and Manchester so far in the UK).
 The iOS app doesn't disappoint and neither does the Apple Watch companion.
 The app uses your location to provide step-by-step instructions that enable you to navigate your way around, using public transport.